laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

-The Eloquent query builder's `latest` and `oldest` methods have been updated to respect custom "created at" timestamp columns that may be specified on Eloquent models.
-Generally, this should be considered a bug fix; however, it is listed as a breaking change out of precaution.
+The Eloquent query builder's `latest` and `oldest` methods have been updated to respect custom "created at" timestamp columns that may be specified on your Eloquent models.
+Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.

 #### The `wasChanged` Method

 **Likelihood Of Impact: Very Low**

 An Eloquent model's changes are now available to the `wasChanged` method **before** firing the `updated` model event.
-Generally, this should be considered a bug fix; however, it is listed as a breaking change out of precaution.
+Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.
 [Please let us know if you encounter any issues surrounding this change](https://github.com/laravel/framework/pull/25026).

 ### Filesystem